Afrikan Spir: Later life, marriage and Swiss citizenship

 After his father's death in 1852, he inherited his father's estates (his last remaining brother, the poet Aristarch, having died in 1841) whereupon he emancipated his serfs and gave them land, goods and money, presaging the reform of 1861.

 In 1862, he left Elizabethgrad for a tour in Germany, where he spent two years "to know better the mind's matter".
 His sister Charitis died soon after his return to Russia in 1864.
-After the death of his mother, in 1867, he sold his estates at a ridiculously low price, distributed almost all of his possessions and left Russia permanently.
+After the death of his mother, in 1867, he sold his estates at a ridiculously low price, distributed almost all of his possessions and left Russian Empire permanently.

 In 1869, he moved to Tübingen and to Stuttgart in 1871.
 Here, at the orthodox Church of the Court, (Note: Ibid.: "I was educated and baptized in the Greco-Russian faith, although my father was a Protestant.") he married on 30 January 1872, Elisabeth (Elise) Gatternich.
 (Note: Elise Sophie Adelaïde Gatternicht, born on 4 June 1850 in Stuttgart, daughter of Johann Adam Gatternicht and Jeanne Catherine, born Heuss (Excerpt of Certificate of Birth, Stuttgart, 19 July 1883), Fabrizio Frigerio (1990) p.
 4, Personal Papers of African Spir, Ms. fr.
 1406, 5, nos.
 8 and 9.)
 The couple had a daughter, Hélène.
 (Note: Hélène-Catherine-Augusta Spir (Stuttgart, 14 February 1873 – Geneva, 12 November 1955), who will marry the Swiss neurologist and psychologist Edouard Claparède (Geneva, 24 March 1873 – Geneva, 29 September 1940) and became Hélène Claparède-Spir (or Elena Afrikanovna Klapared-Spir, in russian: Елона Африкановна Клапаред-Спир (Шпир).)

 In 1884, Spir asked the Russian Emperor for an allowance to forsake Russian citizenship and to obtain Swiss citizenship.
 In the same year, he received the imperial authorization and applied for a certificate of registry at Belmont-sur-Lausanne, where he lived with his family.
 In 1886, to enjoy the facilities of a bigger library (the "Société de Lecture", a private reading society), (Note: Due to his chronic cough, it was not possible for Spir to read books in a public library; as a member of the "Société de Lecture" it was possible for him to take at home the books that he wanted to read.) he moved to Geneva.
 (Note: Establishment's Setting n.
 18529, delivered 19 June 1886, to Mr. African De Spir, without profession, born 10 November 1837, from Russia, married to Miss Eisabeth De Gatternicht, Fabrizio Frigerio (1990) p.
 5, no. 24.)
 On 17 September 1889, he received authorization for his wife, his daughter, and himself to become Swiss citizens from the Swiss Federal Government.